Save Money on Custom Paint by Numbers: Compare Top Services

 - Subject complexity (fur, faces, city lights need more colors or larger size).

 - Size & aspect ratio (match your photo; bigger canvases make tiny shapes easier).
+For detailed guidance on sizes, check our canvas size comparison guide.

 - Color count (more colors = smoother gradients/realism, but more hours).